m-abboud/FontVerter/README.md

 # FontVerter
-Java library for converting CFF fonts.
+Java library for converting fonts.
+Currently only supports bare CFF to OpenType.